SuryaSan24x7/Devops/Devops_Day3.md

 # Virtual Machines
 What is Server?
 Physical vs Virtual
-Hyperversor
+Hypervisor(Logical isolation)
-How to create vm?
+How to create vm?(vmware ,xen,virtualbox)
 Example->